abriljordan/ajcasinillo/content/post/ssh-login-check-scanner/index.md

     - Parrot OS
 ---

-The Metasploitable virtual machine is a server that has been intentionally designed to be vulnerable.
-The version 3 of the VM is available in both Ubuntu and Windows OS.

-The Metasploitable version 3 is available on Github, https://github.com/rapid7/metasploitable3.
-This blog post will focus on the Linux version of Metasploitable 3.

-Port 22 / SSH Login Check Scanner
+# Port 22 / SSH Login Check Scanner

-Description

 "This module will test ssh logins on a range of machines and report successful logins.
 If you have loaded a database plugin and connected to a database this module will record successful logins and hosts so you can track your access."